KuanCLee/RAGSmartRecommender/README.md

 ---

-## 🚀 Roadmap
+## Roadmap

 - [x] Preprocess and embed product data
 - [x] Build and query a vector database (Chroma)
 - [x] Create a prompt template and output parser using Pydantic + LangChain
-- [x] Develop a RAG agent to retrieve and recommend products using context
+- [x] Develop a RAG agent to retrieve and recommend products based on context
-- [ ] Build an interactive frontend (Streamlit for fast prototyping or React for production use)
+- [x] Build an interactive frontend (Streamlit for quick prototyping or Vite + React for production)
-- [ ] Add unit tests and CI pipeline
+- [ ] Integrate the agent into the frontend
-- [ ] Deploy as a lightweight API or app
+- [ ] Deploy as a lightweight API or web app

 ---